AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-lp-dev.md

 ## Samples

 The best way to get started with SDS is to run one or more of the code samples.
-Code samples available in different programming languages illustrate how to interact with SDS.
+Code samples available in different programming languages provide examples of how to interact with SDS.
 The code samples are available on GitHub in the [Sample library](https://github.com/osisoft/OSI-Samples).
 Obtain SDS REST API access keys from the [AVEVA Data Hub portal](https://datahub.connect.aveva.com) before running the sample code.

 Each sample includes a README file that describes the steps required to run the sample and a brief description of the sample's functionality.
 Read the README file to understand how the sample works.